THE-ANUBHAV/ai-smart-classroom/README.md

 ## 📊 How It Works

-1. ESP32 reads sensor values every 5–10 seconds and sends them to the backend with timestamps and classroom ID.[file:47][web:28]
+1. ESP32 reads sensor values every 5–10 seconds and sends them to the backend with timestamps and classroom ID.
-2. Backend stores readings, aggregates them into time windows, and computes features (mean, variance, deltas, etc.).[file:47][web:32]
+2. Backend stores readings, aggregates them into time windows, and computes features (mean, variance, deltas, etc.).
-3. Trained ML models classify engagement levels (High/Medium/Low) for each window and save the results in the database.[file:47][web:45]
+3. Trained ML models classify engagement levels (High/Medium/Low) for each window and save the results in the database.
-4. Dashboard fetches metrics via APIs and displays live gauges, time‑series charts, and daily/weekly summaries for teachers and admins.[file:47][web:56]
+4. Dashboard fetches metrics via APIs and displays live gauges, time‑series charts, and daily/weekly summaries for teachers and admins.

 ---